 How leaving doors unlocked may affect insurance

-As long as it can be established that your possessions have been taken without your permission most policies will pay out on a claim even if your front door was unlocked or your window open.
-This does not mean however that a victim of theft whose house was not secured won’t face any complications with their specific claim.
+As long as it can be established that your possessions have been taken without your permission, most policies will payout on a claim even if your front door was unlocked or your window was left open.
+This does not mean, however, that a victim of theft whose house was not secured won’t face any complications with their specific claim.
 It’s also worth emphasizing that a minority of policies do require evidence of forced entry in the event of a claim for stolen items.

-When your home insurance policy was originally sold to you any security measures that your home has will have been taken into account including alarm systems and locks on doors and window; better alarm systems and more secure locks can lead to lower premiums and/or lower deductibles (the proportion of expenses you are expected to personally cover in the event of a claim).
-If you cannot show evidence of forced entry during a theft then your insurance provider may consider that the discounts you obtained came about as a result of misrepresentation; not using your security features is the same as not having them.
+When your home insurance policy was originally sold to you, any security measures that your home has will have been taken into account including alarm systems and locks on doors and windows.
+Better alarm systems and more secure locks can lead to lower premiums and/or lower deductibles (the proportion of expenses you are expected to personally cover in the event of a claim).
+If you cannot show evidence of forced entry during a theft, then your insurance provider may consider that the discounts you obtained came about as a result of misrepresentation; not using your security features is the same as not having them.
 This can lead to delays in processing your claim and partial pay-outs.

 All this leads to three key pieces of advice: